-When a parrot does so, it’s more like a spitting action than a vomiting motion.
-The bird will shake its head from side to side before expelling undigested or partially digested food.
-These are the most common reasons for regurgitation:
+When a parrot regurgitates, it’s more of a spitting than a vomiting action.
+The parrot will shake its head from side to side before expelling undigested or partially digested food.

-It usually happens when parrots respond to stimulation.
-This could be during a fun game, which causes the bird to become over-excited.
-Parrots may also regurgitate after being petted in their favorite spot.
+It happens when parrots respond to stimulation.
+This could be during a game, which causes the bird to become over-excited.
+Parrots may also regurgitate after being petted in areas reserved for mates.

-In the wild, parrots regurgitate food for birds they’re mated with and their young.
-Therefore, if a parrot does it to you, they see you as someone they love.
-Take it as a compliment.
+Parrots regurgitate food for birds they’re bonded with and their young.
+Therefore, if a parrot regurgitates on you, they mistakenly see you as a mate and provide for you.

 The purpose of a parrot’s digestive tract is to absorb nutrients from food.
 If the digestive process encounters problems, the parrot risks becoming malnourished.